Burnaby MoreSports Society

 BMS programs were developed specifically to serve young people who experience barriers to participation in recreational sports.
 Without opportunities to play and exercise regularly with friends and peers, marginalized youngsters are vulnerable to becoming isolated socially and emotionally, which puts their long-term health and well-being at risk.

 Today, BMS is a registered charity providing free sports recreation, mentoring and leadership for more than 500 young people each year.

 More information about what we do (and why) is on our Programs page.

 To create sustainable community sport programs in Burnaby neighbourhoods, so that all children and youth have an opportunity to develop fundamental life skills and a love of sport.

 Every child in the city, regardless of social or economic background or special needs, will regularly participate in a sport and develop a life-long love of being active.

-Cole is a business student at Simon Fraser University’s Beedie School of Business.
-He volunteered with MoreSports as a YELL coach for one season and has joined us in the Fall 2016 as a Program Leader.
+Cole (Program Leader) is a business student at Simon Fraser University’s Beedie School of Business.
+He volunteered as a YELL coach for one season and joined as a Program Leader in 2016.
 Cole has played many different sports competitively and is an avid outdoorsman.
-Some of his favourite sports are volleyball, snowboarding and hiking and frequently participates in obstacle course races and mud runs such as the Spartan Race.
-In high school, he coached Moscrop’s dragon boat team where he worked to create a sense of teamwork and togetherness in an inclusive environment.
-After being part of multiple sports teams, Cole believes that the skills and lessons learned from sports and after-school programs are transferable to our everyday life.
+His favourite sports are volleyball, snowboarding and hiking, and he frequently participates in obstacle course races and mud runs such as the Spartan Race.
+In high school, he coached Moscrop’s dragon boat team, working to create a sense of teamwork and togetherness in an inclusive environment.
+After being part of multiple sports teams, Cole believes that the skills and lessons learned from sports and after-school programs are transferable to everyday life.
 He hopes to engage those around him and create a safe environment that will help promote these life skills.